shortstheory/dtn-unetstack/README.md

     * we need a new pair of Ntfs
     * and these need to be tracked as in <Initial DReq ID, Resent DReq ID, NewSuccessNtf, NewFailedNtf>
 * What do we do once the buffer space is full?
 What message do we send as a response?
+    * The link will say OK, but the DTNA will refuse the message, spurious ACK!!
 * Is a TTL'ed message the same as a failed message and worth informing the other node about?
 Ideally even failed messages should go back up to router?
+* What does PDU.decode return if the bytes we get are not decodeable?
 * Do all PDUs take all the available size with padding?
 * What do we tell the other node when a TTL expires?
     * idea is to create new PDUs for this task
     * Should we have a separate failed TTL message and a separate general failure message?
     * but we can probably only send a failure message when a TTL expires
 * Why do DDN's/DFN's have to: set to the sending node?
-* How do I get the last sent message time on a link?
 * Don't send beacon unless you get an AGREE from the layer
 * What is the difference between calling a fxn and using a 1-shot behavior?
 * why does unetstack rename all the old files?

 ## Check
+* How do I get the last sent message time on a link?
+    * just subscribe to it

 * Do we need to broadcast on our own topic? - YES!!
 * Do we need to serialize PDUs as JSON?
 Can't we just store the bytes of the PDU?